 Sneakers designed for a laidback, "cool" vibe that is built for lifestyle wear right from the get-go.

 Good to know

 Brands are now blending elements of performance and casual appeal in basically every sneaker.
 One can hardly go wrong with a sports-inspired sneaker or a simple casual shoe.

 Shoes sharing the same inspiration, history, materials, or technologies are routinely assembled under one compilation for the convenience of those who may wish to categorize or label their own collection as such.
 The classic collections like the Adidas Originals, Air Max 1, Air Force 1, new balance classic sneakers, and the Classic Leather head the pack of frequently asked about collections.

 Puma was officially founded in 1948 by Rudolf Dassler.
 Because its first product, a soccer shoe, gained much success, the brand became reputable for its high-quality performance shoe.
 One of the most remarkable moments happened shortly after the brand's launch, when Josef Barthel, won the Olympic Gold Medal clad in Puma's.

 Over the years, through building its performance footwear legacy, Puma also diversified its products and offered tennis footwear.
 Just like in soccer, athletes like Boris Becker showed how they favored the brand.
 At only 17 years old, the tennis player won the Wimbledon wearing, once again, a Puma sneaker.
 Since then, tennis shoes have been reinvented in different ways and has even transitioned to casual wear.
-One of the lifestyle reiterations of these tennis shoes is the Puma Court Star NM, a leather tennis shoe.
+One of the lifestyle reiterations of Puma tennis shoes is the Puma Court Star NM, a leather tennis shoe.

 Puma Court Star NM Style